currentxchange/ups/README.md

 This is one of the first implementations of the web4 concept of time units, based on the [Web4 Manifesto](https://github.com/dougbutner/web-4) written by the contract's author.

 # 🌎 For the world 🤩
-Content can (optionally) be assigned a location with, with four levels provided.
+Content can (optionally) be assigned a location, with four levels provided.
 Included: Continent Subregions (M49), Country (ISO 3166 alpha-3), subdivision aka state, and postal code.
-Contract only verifies continent subregions and countrys, and allows for passing the three-digit code (like USA) as a string from the user's perspective.
+Contract only verifies continent subregions and countries, and allows for passing the three-digit code (like USA) as a string from the user's perspective.

 This means you can hold competitions for the best content in North America, Brazil, etc.